Health Benefits Of Bioactive Compounds In Mango

 Vitamin C (Ascorbic Acid): A Bioactive Compound of Mango

-Vitamin C is a bioactive compound in mangoes.
+Vitamin C is another bioactive compound in mangoes.
 It enhances non-heme iron absorption from plant-based foods.
 Vitamin C supports the immune system and stimulates white blood cell production.
 It also helps in collagen synthesis and wound healing.

 Dietary Fiber